 - Setup the rafters.
 Strengthen the rafter and wall connection using metal anchors—set them up on all rafters excluding the outer common rafters.

 - Cut out three 2 × 4 rafter ties of 96″, and chip the top outer corners to keep them from projecting over the rafters.
-Arrange each tie next to every pair of rafters refering to the framing elevations diagram in the shed blueprints.
+Arrange each tie next to every pair of rafters referring to the framing elevations diagram in the shed blueprints.
 Nail the face of each tie end with the rafter using three 10d nails, then toenail very tie end with the top wall plate using two 8d nails.

 - Cut out the gable wall plates for reaching from the wall plates to the ridge.
 Setup the plates with their outside edges even with the outer rafters.
-Cut out and setup the gable studs, refering to the framing elevations diagram.
+Cut out and setup the gable studs, referring to the framing elevations diagram.

 - Secure the bottom ends of each common rafter with the wall plates using metal anchors.